About Sheffield School of Aeronautics

 Due to our reputation in the aviation industry, we are recommended by such companies as: Delta, United, KLM, American, Virgin Australia, Cayman Airways, Shanghai/China Eastern, ExpressJet, Federal Express, UPS, Ford Motor Company, General Motors, United Technologies, Mobil Oil, Gulf Air, Atlantic Southeast, Comair, Mesaba, Horizon, American TransAir, and many others for Aircraft Dispatcher training.
 In fact, there are many companies which have told us they will hire only Sheffield graduates as dispatchers.
 But don’t take our word for it…read what our Graduates say about the training they received while attending Sheffield School.

 The school was founded Wilbur A. Sheffield in 1948.
 Since 1971, the traditions of Mr. Sheffield have been carried on by Ron Morris and his family.
-Sheffield School was relocated from Miami to Ft.
+Sheffield School of Aeronautics was relocated from Miami to Ft.
 Lauderdale on July 1, 1986.

 - The World’s First Aircraft Dispatch School